 Laws or Policies

-Business travel loyalty programs are influenced by various regulations related to taxation, data privacy, and corporate governance.
+Business travel loyalty programs are influenced by regulations related to taxation, data privacy, and corporate governance.
+These rules vary by country but play an important role in program usage.

-Companies often include loyalty program usage rules in travel policies
+- Companies include loyalty rules in travel policies

-Data privacy laws regulate how traveler information is stored and shared
+- Data privacy laws regulate storage and sharing of traveler information

 Tools and Resources